braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/dnd_email_style_settings.md

 As with all other styling sections, you can adjust the block styling by editing the **Padding Top**, **Padding Right**, **Padding Bottom**, and **Padding Left** values.

 After editing the styles in the drag-and-drop email editor, click **Save**.
-To further customize your email campaigns and Canvases, check out how you can incorporate [Drag-and-Drop Editor blocks][8].
+To further customize your email campaigns and Canvases, check out how you can incorporate [drag-and-drop editor blocks][8].

 [1]: {% image_buster /assets/img_archive/dnd_global_style_settings.png %}
 [2]: {% image_buster /assets/img_archive/dnd_basic_styling.png %}